prisma-archive/graphcool-templates/file-proxy/auth-file-proxy/README.md

 This will create a new project with our new `MyFile` type.

+> Unfortunately, due to an issue in the Graphcool CLI, the `@isUnique` attributes on the `secret` and `url` field are ignored when the project is created.
+These attributes have to be added manually in the Console.

 For the file watcher cron webtask, we also need a Permanent Auth Token.
 Open the Console for your new project using the `graphcool console` command, and create a new PAT on the Authentication tab on the Project Settings page.
 You can pick any name for the PAT.
 See the [Graphcool documentation](https://www.graph.cool/docs/reference/auth/authentication-tokens-eip7ahqu5o/#token-types) for more information on creating Permanent Auth Tokens.

 ### Webtask endpoints